yashksaini-coder/ChatterBox/README.md

     ```bash
     pip install -r requirements.txt
     ```
+4. **Set Environment Variables:** Create a `.env` file in the project directory and add the following environment variables:
+    ```bash
+    GEMINI_API_KEY=YOUR_GEMINI_API_KEY
+    ```
+    This project uses the Gemini API for Text-to-Text chat bot.
+Therefore you need to create an account on the Gemini platform and generate an API key to access the Chat bot.
+Add the following environment variable to the `.env` file.

-4. **Run the Python File:** Use the following command to run the Python file:
+5. **Run the Python File:** Use the following command to run the Python file:

     ```bash
     python app.py